Agnes1995/agnes/README.md

 *******************************************

-And now for some BranchA changes
+And now for some BranchA changes - also included a new info.txt file